jcoliz/Windows-Machine-Learning/Samples/SqueezeNetObjectDetection/NETCore/cs/README.md

 This is a sample module showing how to run Windows ML inferencing in an Azure IoT Edge module running on Windows.
 Images are supplied by a connected camera, inferenced against the SqueezeNet model, and sent to IoT Hub.

-This code is derived from the
+This sample is derived from the
 [NetCore SqueezeNetObjectDetection](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/SqueezeNetObjectDetection/NETCore/cs) sample published in the [Windows ML Repo](https://github.com/Microsoft/Windows-Machine-Learning).

 ## Prerequisites